Cooking breakfast for others can be tough sometimes.

 Putting the two together in these moist, fluffy, and flavorful muffins is a whole new way to enjoy this stellar combination.
 The brightness of the lemon and the sweetness of the honey creates a sweet treat that won’t overpower your taste buds.

-Looking for even more delectable muffin recipes to add to your repertoire?
+Looking for even more delectable muffin recipes with bright, fruity flavors to add to your repertoire?
 Try these favorites:

 Who will you make these muffins for?
 Tell us in the comments below, and be sure to rate the recipe when you bake them up to let us know how much you enjoyed them.